yorkliu88/tournament-staging-time/README.md

 In GitHub Setting Danger Zone make the project private.
 After making public, in the Setting Page need to make Root path visable

-In the Google API, delete the website restriction http://www.risingstarsinfinite.com
+In the Google API, delete the website restriction http://www.risingstarsinfinite.com, or make it no restrictions

       var spreadsheetId = '1PHXNh74wemifZlv91l9hOZ-1-WTtrcp7gI8_-JR872c';  // Your Google Sheet ID
       var automallTime = 'Sheet1!B1';  // Specify the range (e.g., A1)